 Elephant grass is a fast-growing crop which is used to form a bioplastic.
 A hectare of elephant grass can absorb four times more greenhouse gases than a hectare of tree forest, and also rejuvenates the soil in which it is grown, making it a highly sustainable solution.Learn more...

 Another biopolymer, HDPE made from sugarcane helps to lower greenhouse gases in the atmosphere, as the sugarcane itself naturally absorbs CO2 as it grows.
 Some bio-polyethelenes produced in this way can be recycled using existing recycling methods.

 Richmond is committed to helping the reduction of plastic pollution and to strengthen our efforts, we have been working with Ocean Generation to help them reach their aims.
-To encourage our customers to engage with the challenge of pollution in the oceans, we have donated to Plastic Oceans UK charity (now Ocean Generation) using fun methods, such as involving customers in a survey where they could choose to request that we add to our donation.
+To encourage our customers to engage with the challenge of pollution in the oceans, we have donated to Ocean Generation using fun methods, such as involving customers in a survey where they could choose to request that we add to our donation.

 Richmond is committed to ensuring reduced energy consumption by using LED lighting throughout the facilities.
-LED lighting is fundamental in reducing use of electricty as, depending on the type and output of the lighting unit, they are 50-80% more efficient.
+LED lighting is fundamental in reducing use of electricity as, depending on the type and output of the lighting unit, they are up to 80% more efficient.

 Richmond is committed to reducing energy consumption.
 We have multiple heat recovery units which reprocess all of the air in our premises.
 By recapturing warm air, these units can save up to 30% of the energy required for heating.

 Richmond is committed to ensuring that electricity is from renewable sources.
 Solar panels fitted along the length of head office, provide us with most of our operating power and on the sunniest days we even supply electricity back to the grid.
 In addition, 75% of our back-up electricity supply comes from renewable sources.